-“Write what you know,” they say.
-So it makes sense that many authors take a good look around at friends and family when creating characters for their books.
+“Write what you know,” they say, so it makes sense that many authors take a good look at friends and family when creating characters for their books.

-1. Mark Twain once admitted that he wasn’t terribly creative in creating Huckleberry Finn—he based the character almost precisely on his childhood friend Tom Blankenship.
+Mark Twain once admitted that he wasn’t terribly creative in creating Huckleberry Finn—he said he had shaped the character almost precisely on his buddy Tom Blankenship.
 From his autobiography:

 "In Huckleberry Finn I have drawn Tom Blankenship exactly as he was.
 He was ignorant, unwashed, insufficiently fed; but he had as good a heart as ever any boy had.
 His liberties were totally unrestricted.
 He was the only really independent person—boy or man—in the community, and by consequence he was tranquilly and continuously happy and envied by the rest of us.
 And as his society was forbidden us by our parents the prohibition trebled and quadrupled its value, and therefore we sought and got more of his society than any other boy's."

-Sadly, according to the editor’s notes in Twain’s posthumous autobiography, Blankenship was repeatedly arrested for theft and died just five years after Huckleberry Finn was published.
+Sadly, according to the editor’s notes in Twain’s posthumously published autobiography, Blankenship was repeatedly arrested for theft and died just five years after Huckleberry Finn was published.

-2. When Jack Kerouac wrote On the Road, he was really writing about his own cross-country exploits with his Beat Generation buddies.
-For example, the selfish Dean Moriarty represents Neal Cassady, close pal of Kerouac, Allen Ginsberg, Ken Kesey and the Grateful Dead (among others).
+When Jack Kerouac wrote On the Road, he was really writing about his own cross-country exploits with his Beat Generation colleagues.
+For example, the selfish Dean Moriarty represents Neal Cassady, close pal of Kerouac, Allen Ginsberg, Ken Kesey, and the Grateful Dead (among others).
 In fact, the character’s name is Neal in the original On the Road scroll.
-But that’s not the only character Cassady inspired: Kesey, Hunter S. Thompson, and Tom Wolfe all took inspiration from Cassady.
+But that’s not the only character Cassady inspired: Kesey, Hunter S. Thompson, and Tom Wolfe all took inspiration from him.